-C&N: How has your Centre for Arts & Technology experience been?
+C&N: How has your Centre for Arts and Technology experience been?

 M: It is the best thing that has happened to me in years.
 I feel like I have found people with the same interests as me.
 I feel like I can finally be myself here.

 M: I plan to go through school, and then get into the animation industry.
 I would like to work for a company like Bardell, or Yeti Farm.
 They both seem to have a fun atmosphere.
 Once I get more experience, I would like to revisit graphic novels.

 C&N: What is your favorite comic series?

 M: Right now ‘Fables’ (by Bill Willingham) – it is so smartly written.